The Role of the Distributor in the Amusement Industry

 Despite all the new innovations in the world and the technology trends, it’s easy to forget about the human factor and in business, relationships do matter.
 If you continue to provide value and deliver on your word, then your vendors and customers will continue to come back.
 I’d like to know your thoughts on the subject so feel free to comment below.

-Jonathan Betti is Vice President of Sales & Marketing for Betson Enterprises.
+Jonathan Betti is Senior Vice President of Sales & Business Development for Betson Enterprises.
 Jon and the Betson team are focused on providing customer-centric products and solutions for the location-based entertainment business.
 Jon is passionate about the arcade space and has worked with manufacturers to develop several successful game concepts.
 He is also a board member of the AAMA Charitable Foundation.